 Fast Convergence & Reacquisition Times

 Multi-band systems get into high-precision mode much faster than single band systems: seconds instead of minutes.
 The original Piksi typically took several minutes to achieve high-precision mode.
 Swift welcomed, and heard, its robotics customers’ feedback to make convergence times faster.
 Their systems could not wait minutes to start its mission or after encountering obstacles that obscured the sky, they needed to reacquire centimeter-accuracy quickly.
 Piksi Multi takes well under a minute (and typically only a few seconds!) to achieve high-precision mode, thanks to multi-band GNSS technology.

 Convergence time in Piksi Multi is much faster than the original Piksi.
-Each GPS satellite sends down several positioning signals on different frequencies (or bands).
-A single-band RTK system like Piksi only receives the most common L1 frequency.
+Each satellite constellation sends down several positioning signals on different frequencies (or bands).
+Using GPS as an example, a single-band RTK system like Piksi only receives the most common L1 frequency.
 A multi-band system receives more frequencies: in the case of Piksi Multi, both the L1 and the L2 bands.
 Having access to multiple frequencies gives the system much more information about potential errors in positioning due to atmospheric interference.
 This greatly improves accuracy and reliability and allows lightning-fast convergence to high-accuracy RTK.

 Swift has kept the centimeter-level accuracy that was the hallmark of the original Piksi product.
 As with all of our design decisions, this level of accuracy was driven by consistent customer feedback we received: 2 centimeters is great.